Space-ground Fluid AI for 6G Edge Intelligence: Introduction

-The proposed Fluid AI framework comprises three core AI techniques, i.e., fluid learning, fluid inference, and fluid model downloading schemes.
-First, to overcome the long model training time in SGIN, we design an infrastructure-free ``model-dispersal'' federated learning scheme for Fluid AI, which accelerates training convergence by mixing model parameters across regions via orbiting satellites -- analogous to seed dispersal via animals.
-Thereby, satellite mobility is turned from a foe to a friend.
-Second, by considering the heterogeneous computing capabilities of satellite servers, we design an inference framework for Fluid AI that cascades model blocks distributed over satellites.
-The control of propagation depth into the resultant global model introduces a tradeoff between inference accuracy and latency.
-In addition, the strategies of horizontal and vertical model migration can ensure task continuity.
-At last, to enable efficient model downloading to ground users, we propose a parameter-sharing caching scheme for storing models on satellites and design a parameter-sharing multicasting scheme to overcome the low data rate between space and ground.
+The proposed fluid AI framework comprises three core AI techniques: fluid learning, fluid inference, and fluid model downloading schemes.
+First, to overcome the long model training time required for an SGIN, we design an infrastructure-free ``model-dispersal” federated learning (FL) scheme for fluid AI, which accelerates training convergence by mixing model parameters across regions via orbiting satellites—analogous to seed dispersal via animals.
+In this way, satellite mobility is transformed from a difficulty into an asset.
+Second, by considering the heterogeneous computing capabilities of satellite servers, we design an inference framework for fluid AI that cascades model blocks distributed over satellites.
+The control of the propagation depth in the resultant global model introduces a tradeoff between inference accuracy and latency.
+In addition, the strategies of horizontal and vertical model migration ensure task continuity.
+Finally, to enable efficient model downloading to ground users, we propose a parameter-sharing caching scheme for storing models on satellites and design a parameter-sharing multicasting scheme to overcome the low data rate between space and ground.

 The remainder of this article is organized as follows.
-We first present the network architecture and describe the salient characteristics of Fluid AI in Section \ref{sec:overview}.
-Then, we illustrate three Fluid AI techniques, i.e., fluid learning, fluid inference, and fluid model downloading in Section \ref{section:key_techniques}.
-Finally, we conclude this article in Section \ref{sec:conclusion}.
+We first present the network architecture and describe the salient characteristics of fluid AI in Section~\ref{sec:overview}.
+Then, we illustrate three fluid AI techniques—namely, fluid learning, fluid inference, and fluid model downloading—in Section~\ref{section:key_techniques}.
+Deployment considerations and future directions of fluid AI are outlined in Section~\ref{sec:deploy_future}, followed by concluding remarks in Section \ref{sec:conclusion}.